HACC2020/Trigeeks/README.md

 ### Finished set up, let run the app on your mobile device!
 If you do not have an ios platform mobile device, you can run the app in XCode build-in simulator(No need to set up, can simply choose and run).
-However, partial functionalities is not supported on XCode simulator.
+However, partial functionalities is not supported on XCode simulator(Scan QR Code and Sending Email).

+### Note
+After install the APP, you can either log in with exist account or register a new one.

+* After Register, you will be automatically set to be SPONSOR rule.
+* If you want to try the functionality of RECEPTION, you can log in use account username: wei@test.com   password: asd456